jwadhams/json-logic/operations.md

 {% include example.html rule='{"cat": ["I love", " pie"]}' %}
 {% include example.html rule='{"cat": ["I love ", {"var":"filling"}, " pie"]}' data='{"filling":"apple", "temp":110}' %}

+## `substr`

+Get a portion of a string.

+Give a positive start position to return everything beginning at that index.
+(Indexes of course start at zero.)

+{% include example.html rule='{"substr": ["jsonlogic", 4]}' %}

+Give a negative start position to work backwards from the end of the string, then return everything.

+{% include example.html rule='{"substr": ["jsonlogic", -5]}' %}

+Give a positive length to express how many characters to return.

+{% include example.html rule='{"substr": ["jsonlogic", 1, 3]}' %}

+Give a negative length to stop that many characters before the end.

+{% include example.html rule='{"substr": ["jsonlogic", 4, -2]}' %}

 # Miscellaneous